roomate/Shell-Python/README.md

 | run\_bg | Run the process in background  | |
 | check\_bg | Check there is a '&' in the line command | |

 The difference between built-in and non built-in methods is important because the shell program deals with them very differently.
-Therefore, you should be aware of some differences.
+Therefore, you should be aware of their respective implementation.

 ### Built-in commands
 In the GNU Linux operating system, certain shell commands, such as `cd` and `exit`, are said to be shell **built-in**.
 A list is available [here for GNU implementation](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html).
 It basically means that they are directly incorporated into the shell program by itself; no external application intervenes, all the necessary resources are already at hands within the shell.
 Note also the existence of **bash** built-in commands, also frequently used in the shell, such as `echo`.
 Some commands can not be implemented via an external program, because they need direct access to the state of the shell process itself.